parsabsh/linux-notes/README.md

 ## The root User

 `root` is the super user and has the ability to do anything on a system.
-If you have the password of root user, you can login to the root account using `su` command and then logout using `exit` command.
-In order to have an additional layer of security, a `sudo` user is generally used in place of root.
+If you have the password of the root user, you can log in to the root account using the `su` command and then log out using the `exit` command.
+In order to have an additional layer of security, a `sudo` user is generally used in place of the root.
 While `sudo` is used to give another user limited access to another user’s account for the purpose of performing tasks (in most cases the root user or the superuser), `sudo` may be best explained as a tool that allows users and groups to have access to commands they normally would not be able to use. `sudo` enables a user to have administration privileges without logging in directly as `root`.
 A sample of the `sudo` command is as follows:

 ```bash
 sudo apt-get install [package]